Updated November 18, 2023

-Return on Assets (ROA) can be helpful in determining the profitability and efficiency of a business – ROA shows how much money will be earned by investing a dollar of assets.
-Higher the ROA shows that the company is utilizing its assets efficiently.
-This ratio shows how well a company is performing through comparing the investment in assets with its profitability.
+Return on Assets (ROA) Formula can help determine the profitability and efficiency of a business – ROA shows how much money will be earned by investing a dollar of assets.

 The formula for calculating Return on Assets (ROA) is as follows:

 - Net Income: it is equal to net earnings in a financial year.

 - Average Total Assets: it is equal to a sum of total assets for the current year and total assets for the previous year divided by two.

 Examples of Return on Assets Formula